vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ### Reviewing - `cranky review`
 <!--cheatsheet-->
 ```
-cranky review *.changes
+$ cranky review *.changes
 ```
 <!--/cheatsheet-->

-Generates debdiff files for review between newly generated .dsc files and those currently in the archive.
+This generates debdiff files for review between newly generated .dsc files and those currently in the archive.
 Takes source.changes filenames as argument(s) and produces .debdiff files for review.

 Example (run this on the same directory where the .changes and .dsc files have been generated by the previous step):
 ```
-cranky review *.changes
+$ cranky review *.changes
 ```

-**Note:** The example above will generate debdiffs for all the .changes files in the current directory.
+**Note** The example above will generate debdiffs for all the .changes files in the current directory.
 If you are keeping files from older cranks in the same directory, provide different parameters that would create the debdiffs only for the latest crank.